firepear/gnatwren/README.md

 - `go build ./cmd/gwagent`
 - `mv ./gwagent /usr/local/bin`
+  - Repeat this on any systems to be monitored
-- A systemd unit file for `gwagent` is at `./assets/gnatwren-agent.service`
-  - It should be deployed according to systemd standards on the agent nodes
+- A systemd unit file for `gwagent` is at `./assets/gnatwren-agent.service` and should be copied to `/etc/systemd/system` on any systems to be monitored
-- A config file for `gwagent` is at `./assets/gwagent-config.json`
-  - Edit and deploy to `/etc/gnatwren/agent-config.json` on agent nodes
+- Edit `agent-config.json` and then deploy it to `/etc/gnatwren/` on all nodes to be monitoried
   - It must be readable by user `nobody`
-- On the agent nodes, create the directory `/var/run/gnatwren`, which should be writable by `nobody`
+- On all agent nodes, create the directory `/var/run/gnatwren`, which should be writable by `nobody`
 - Enable and start the `gnatwren-agent` service on agent nodes
+  - You may need to do `sudo systemctl daemon-reload` first